choman/corporate_dpi/README.md

 ## Operating Systems

 ### Ubuntu
-1. Place the pem in /usr/local/share/ca-certificates/
+1. Place the pem in `/usr/local/share/ca-certificates/`
    1. NOTE: can be placed in a sub-directory for cleanliness
 2. run update-ca-certificates
 ### Redhat
-1. Place the pem in /etc/pki/ca-trust/source/anchors
+1. Place the pem in `/etc/pki/ca-trust/source/anchors`
+   1. NOTE: **_cannot_** be placed in a sub-directory for cleanliness
 2. run update-ca-trust